Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Covering algorithm: Detailed overview

 Here's another approach: for each $x$-candidate $I$ try to quickly identify a relatively small subset $\mathcal{Y}(I)$ of $y$-candidates that is guaranteed to include $J^{\tau}(I)$.
 If we succeed, then the number of boxes we certify is significantly reduced, and even paying quadratic time per certified box, we will have a sub-quadratic algorithm.

 We need the notion of {\em diagonal extension} of a box.
 The {\em main diagonal} of box $I \times J$, is the segment joining the lower left and upper right corners.
-The square box $I' \times J'$ is a {\em diagonal extension} of a square subbox $I \times J$ if the main diagonal of $I \times J$ is a subsegment of the main diagonal of $I' \times J'$. (see Definition~\ref{def:DE}.)
+The square box $I' \times J'$ is a {\em diagonal extension} of a square subbox $I \times J$ if the main diagonal of $I \times J$ is a subsegment of the main diagonal of $I' \times J'$ (see Definition~\ref{def:DE}).
+Given square box $I \times J$ and $I \subset I'$ the {\em diagonal extension of $I \times J$ with respect to $I'$} is the unique diagonal extension of $I \times J$ having $x$-interval $I'$.
+The key observation (Proposition ~\ref{prop:extension}) is: if $I \times J$ is an adequate cover of $\tau_{I}$ then any diagonal extension $I' \times J'$ is an adequate cover of $\tau_{I'}$.